Generic smoothness for $G$-valued potentially semi-stable deformation rings: Tannakian formalism

 \subsection{Examples}

 We give a number of examples which are relevant to $p$-adic Hodge theory.
 As in the previous section, we let $k$ be a field, $G$ be an affine $k$-group, and $A$ be a $k$-algebra.
+As our primary interest will be in the case where $A$ is a $k$-affionid algebra, we do not assume $A$ is finite type.
 Several of these example rely on results proved in~\cite{bellovin}.

 Let $G=\Gm$, and let $\rho:G\rightarrow \GL(V)$ be a representation of $\Gm$.
 Then $V$ decomposes as $V=\oplus_{n\in\Z} V_n$, where $\Gm$ acts on $V_n$ via multiplication by $t\mapsto t^n$.
 These decompositions are exact and tensor-compatible, in the sense that if